fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Other incidents

 The sayings of Muhammad (hadith), Islamic literature and Quranic exegesis also narrate some incidents of the life of Musa.
 One story goes that he is bathing apart from the other Israelites who all bathe together.
 This leads the Bani Israels to say that Musa does so due to a scrotal hernia.
 One day, when Musa is bathing in seclusion, he puts his clothes on a stone, and the stone flees with his clothes.
 Musa rushes after the stone, and when the Bani Israels see him, they say, 'By Allah, Musa has got no defect in his body".
 Musa then beats the stone with his clothes, and Abu Huraira 🐈 states, "By Allah!
 There are still six or seven marks present on the stone from that excessive beating".
 In a hadith, Muhammad states that the stone still has three to five marks due to Musa hitting it.

+atheism is very recent phenomena. the first person to proclaim himself an atheist was Nitzsche whos gone mad in his last years.1844 – 1900

 </details>